henningte/irpeat/README.md

-A simple workflow could be, for example, to baseline correct the spectra (using functions of the package ir) compute various humification indices and Klason lignin and holocellulose mass fractions in the samples.
+A simple workflow could be, for example, to baseline correct the spectra (using functions of the package ir) compute various humification indices and Klason lignin mass fractions in the samples.
 We use only the first few spectra from `ir::ir_sample_data` to speed the computations a bit up.

 ``` r
 x <-